 Buildings 40-50 years

 Plant and machinery 10-25 years

 Motor vehicles 4-5 years

 Office equipment 3-5 years

+Power stations 25 years

-Construction in progress represents mainly the construction of new facilities in ReneSola Zhejiang, ReneSola Jiangsu, Sichuan ReneSola, Sichuan Ruiyu and Keping.
+Construction in progress represents mainly the construction of new facilities in ReneSola Zhejiang, ReneSola Jiangsu, Sichuan ReneSola, and Sichuan Ruiyu.
 Costs incurred in the construction are capitalized and transferred to property, plant and equipment upon completion, at which time depreciation commences.